Britons in India

 The Britons in India, though comprising only 37,700 British nationals in 2007, has had a significant impact due to the effects of British colonialism.
-The mixing between Britons and native Indians also gave rise to the Anglo-Indian community.
+Anglo-Indian was once used as a synonym for ethnic Britons in India, though nowadays refer more commonly to Indians of mixed British and Indian descent.

 History

 Pre-colonial era

 In the centuries before the "Second" British Empire, the motives of British individuals arriving in India generally centred around gaining wealth.
 One example of contemporary British views of India can be found in Shakespeare's writings, whose mentions of India paint a picture of a mysterious, wealthy land.
 The Indian perspective of European travelers was less flattering, as they were seen as "wondrous" yet "untrustworthy"; Emperor Akbar described them as an "assemblage of savages", and had considered trying to civilise them.

 When the East India Company, formed in 1600, began to trade with Indians, its officials generally showed respect towards Indian society, though in some cases they may have suppressed their criticisms as a way of facilitating trade.
 Britons who went to India in this time period were apt to learn the local culture, as they were coming from a weaker polity and generally were only able to marry Indian women; British women were initially banned in Company settlements, being seen as distractions.
 British women started to come to India after the 1661 British acquisition of Bombay because of the need to populate the islands.